Avaray/steam-status-signature-generator/README.md

-# Personal-Steam-Signature
+# Personal-Steam-Signature (MIT license)
 This PHP script generates image (PNG) with Steam status.
 This is personal script for just one user.
-You can host it on your hosting.
+Use CRON to execute this file.

+Important steps:
+- Set Your Steam API key in line 12 // try to dont use mine because I will delete it soon
+- Set Your Steam Community ID in line 13

+Would be nice to change this (if you planning to run this script from address bar in your browser):
+- checkk lines 120, 125, 193

+You can remove it if you want (if you dont work with Valve's Hammer Editor):
+- lines from 156 to 164

+## From Author:
+I created this script as first (or second) PHP project ever.
+This was my start with programming (Thanks Simon for all your help).
+I cant give you a word that everything will work for you.
+It worked for me pretty well, but you might encounter problems, with Paths maybe (check line 90).
 This is not complete project.
-I have some ideas, but.... not now.
-If you want to work with this - check lines: 12, 13, 187.
-Use CRON jobs to generate signature.
+I abandoned this project long time ago and I will not work with it anymore.
+Right now im working with C# and NodeJS.